wobsoriano/svelte-portal/README.md

 # svelte-portal

-A component that lets you render some children into a different part of the DOM.
+A Svelte 5 component that lets you render some children into a different part of the DOM.

 ## Installation